KB-Developpement/kb_pro_cli/README.md

 2. Auto-detect the active site name
 3. Detect which KB apps are already installed and exclude them
 4. Show an interactive multi-select list of available apps
-5. Download and install each selected app sequentially
+5. Download and install each selected app sequentially with progress feedback
+6. Print a summary of successes and failures

 ## Available apps